Kaiser Permanente offers many high-quality, convenient options to help members get relief from chronic pain, injuries, and common aches and pains.

-Musculoskeletal pain — pain that affects the muscles, ligaments and tendons, and bones — is very common.
+Musculoskeletal pain — pain that affects the muscles, ligaments, tendons, and bones — is very common.
 A recent report suggests that half of Americans live with a musculoskeletal condition such as lower back, neck, and wrist pain.

 “Treatment for musculoskeletal pain can often be initiated virtually,” said Ronald Navarro, MD, chief of orthopedics for Kaiser Permanente in Southern California.
-“If needed, physicians can order X-rays and diagnostic tests during telehealth appointments, streamlining the transition to in-person care.
-In many cases, resources like kp.org and online physical therapy may be all that a patient needs to start to feel better.”
+“If needed, physicians can order X-rays and diagnostic tests during phone or video appointments, streamlining the transition to in-person care.
+In many cases, resources on kp.org and online physical therapy may be all that a patient needs to start to feel better.”